ldrobnik/react-animated-menu/README.md

 - A list of the most-important, user-specific links.

-- Again, they are **router links generated from an array of JavaScript objects**
+- Again, they are **router links generated from an array of JavaScript objects**.

 #### DesktopHelpPanel.js